Ty Cobb: Early years

 The Tigers won the AL pennant again in 1909.
 During the World Series, Cobb's last, he stole home in the second game, igniting a three-run rally, and also plated a team-high five RBIs for the series.
-Despite those highlights, he finished with a subpar .231 batting average, as the Tigers lost to Honus Wagner and the powerful Pittsburgh Pirates in seven games.
+Despite those highlights, he finished with a subpar .231 batting average, as the Tigers fell to Honus Wagner and the powerful Pittsburgh Pirates in seven games.
 Although the postseason was marred by another setback, he won the [Major League Baseball] Triple Crown that year by hitting .377 with 107 RBI and nine home runs, all inside the park, thus becoming the only player of the modern era to lead his league in home runs in a season without hitting a ball over the fence.

 In the same season, Charles M. Conlon snapped the famous photograph of a grimacing Cobb sliding into third base amid a cloud of dirt, which visually captured the grit and ferocity of his playing style.